Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Introduction

-\item \textbf{Perturbative universality.} As a first perturbative check we analyze a scalar \(\phi^4\) theory on a dynamical lattice.
-In the Symanzik framework \cite{SymanzikI,SymanzikII}, and assuming the geometry sector is in a short--range (massive) regime, integrating out the embedding fluctuations yields a local \(\SEd\)-invariant effective action: the relevant and marginal operators are therefore the same as in the continuum, while cutoff effects appear only through higher--dimensional \(\SEd\)-scalar operators.
-In particular, \(\mathrm{H}(d)\)-invariant but non-\(\SOd\)-invariant counterterms that are permitted on a fixed hypercubic lattice are forbidden here by symmetry.
-Expanding around a regular embedding as $x(n)=an+\xi(n)$ and treating the geometry fluctuations $\xi$ as auxiliary fields, we show that the induced interactions are local and, {\em conditional} on the short-range geometry hypothesis~(SR), irrelevant in the renormalization-group sense.
-In particular, at one loop the running of the quartic coupling agrees with that of the standard hypercubic discretization.
-This is naturally phrased in the Symanzik effective-action language: the geometry sector can renormalize the bare-to-renormalized map and generate only $\SOd$-scalar higher-dimension operators, but does not introduce new relevant/marginal directions beyond those allowed by the target continuum symmetries; see Conjecture~\ref{conj:universality}.
+\item \textbf{Perturbative universality.} As a first perturbative check we analyze scalar $\phi^4$ theory on a dynamical lattice.
+In the Symanzik framework \cite{SymanzikI,SymanzikII}, and assuming the short-range geometry hypothesis~(SR), integrating out the embedding fluctuations yields a local $\SEd$-invariant effective action: the relevant and marginal operators are therefore the same as in the continuum, while cutoff effects appear only through higher-dimensional $\SOd$-scalar operators.
+Expanding around a regular embedding $x(n)=an+\eta(n)$ and treating $\eta$ as auxiliary fields, we argue that, conditional on~(SR), the induced interactions are local and RG-irrelevant.
+Moreover, at one loop the running of the quartic coupling agrees with that of the standard hypercubic discretization, in line with Conjecture~\ref{conj:universality}.

-\item \textbf{Monte–Carlo implementation and numerical tests.} We describe a first proof of concept Monte–Carlo implementation in \(d=2\) for a scalar theory on a periodic lattice, using local Metropolis updates for both fields and geometry.
-Basic observables (masses, susceptibilities) agree with those from a static lattice at the same bare parameters within statistical errors, and simple diagnostics of the geometry sector (edge–length, angle and volume distributions) show no pathological concentration on highly distorted meshes.
-These tests support the claim that the regulator is numerically viable and lies in the expected universality class. \end{itemize}
+\item \textbf{Monte Carlo implementation and numerical tests.} We describe a first proof-of-concept Monte Carlo implementation in \(d=2\) for a scalar theory on a periodic lattice, using local Metropolis updates for both fields and geometry.
+Basic observables (masses, susceptibilities) agree with those from a static lattice at the same bare parameters within statistical errors, and simple diagnostics of the geometry sector (edge length, angle and volume distributions) show no pathological concentration on highly distorted meshes.
+These tests support the numerical viability of the regulator and are consistent with the expected universality scenario, but they do not by themselves establish the short-range geometry hypothesis in \(d=4\). \end{itemize}